Why Are Anabolic Steroids Illegal?

 There are several pros and cons to anabolic steroids being illegal.

 However, making steroids illegal also encourages underground lab ‘cooking’, which presents new dangers in terms of hygiene and contamination.
-Also, there is a lack of regulation, in comparison to a licensed pharmaceutical lab used to formulate the compounds.
+Also, there is a lack of regulation in comparison to a licensed pharmaceutical lab used to formulate the compounds.

 Consequently, the products can be tainted, making them dangerous to the public.
 This wouldn’t be the case if steroids were legal, as they’d be more widely manufactured by scientists in certified medical facilities.
 And such companies would be liable if any product were to be tainted.